10 Places to eat as a Vegan in Bangkok

 OPEN: daily, 9am – 9pm

-This eco-resort is located on the bank of the Chao Phraya River in what is dubbed “The Green Lungs of Bangkok”.
+Another place to eat as a vegan in Bangkok is this eco-resort which is located on the bank of the Chao Phraya River in what is dubbed “The Green Lungs of Bangkok”.
 The cute restaurant is built in harmony with nature out of bamboo on a raised platform affording beautiful views of the nearby jungle.
 The Bangkok Tree House is 200 meters from the ferry dock.
 Reflect has a separate vegetarian menu showcasing local organic ingredients and several vegan options such as a spicy summer watermelon salad, tofu larb cakes on lemongrass sticks, and mango sticky rice, all presented delightfully.
 The menu follows the seasons with daily changes as fresh produce becomes available from local fruit orchards and artisan dessert makers.
 A great hangout place to chat even under the morning sun when Thailand is experiencing chillier weather.
 Here is a quick video about my day trip to Bang Krachao and my visit to the Tree House Restaurant.